 Pro Tips: Create a distributed leadership team to help disseminate information and make decisions.
 Get out of your office frequently to talk to staff in their classrooms or the lounge, rather than from behind a desk.
 Create systems for sharing information and receiving feedback on decisions and policies.

 Read more on Leadership Office Communication

 Ditch the emails and start a weekly blog

-Instead of a newsletter or message solely from the principal, or an onslaught of hundreds of one-off emails throughout the week, create a collaborative blog or newsletter that lets everyone — from teachers and administrators to counselors and school aides — share news, shout-outs, photos and information.
+Instead of a newsletter or message solely from the principal, or an onslaught of hundreds of one-off emails throughout the week, create a collaborative blog or newsletter that lets everyone — from teachers and administrators to counselors and school aides — share news, shout-outs, photos, and information.
 Contributors can send an email to the editor or fill out an easy form to share their contributions to the weekly blast.
-Newsletters can be outward-facing to the school community or inward-facing amongst staff, and serve as an easy way to give teachers, students, and parents a voice — as well as a true window into what’s happening throughout the school community!
+Newsletters can be outward-facing to the school community or inward-facing among staff, and serve as an easy way to give teachers, students, and parents a voice — as well as a true window into what’s happening throughout the school community!
 Shout-outs are a purposeful and personal way to recognize the good work happening by staff and students.
 Make your community members feel seen and heard by sharing the awesome things they do.

 Use modern tech solutions for parental communication